JetBrains-Research/paddle/README.md

   which this task can be referenced (e.g., `clear` or `install`).
 Tasks also can have dependencies that ensure that some other tasks *must* be completed before running the current task (e.g., `resolveRepositories <- resolveRequirements <- install <- lock`).
-  - Each running task reports its status: EXECUTING, DONE, or FAILED.
+  - Each running task reports its status: EXECUTING, DONE, CANCELLED, or FAILED.
   - Paddle supports incrementality checks, so that tasks whose inputs and outputs remain unchanged will not be executed every time.
 Their status will be reported as UP-TO-DATE.
 - <a id="plugins-concept"></a> **Plugins** are the extension points of the Paddle build system.
 In fact, even the Python